mliebelt/pgn-viewer/plan.md

 Do all of that with a new example HTML file.

+### Ensure edge-cases of PGN are handled appropriate

+Current edge-cases are the following:

+* Ending with a half-move of white
+* Starting not with the initial position (headers have to include a FEN string, see below)

+Later (with variations):

+* starting and / or ending with a half-move, with that different notation for the move number then.
+* Being recursive, that means variations holds an array of pgn result then

 ### Understand FEN in a better way

 Currently, FEN is black magic.
 I have to understand what is inside a FEN string, and construct